 \subsection{Inference Results for Planning}

-Optimization of the (C)BFE by message passing is performed with \textrm{ForneyLab}\footnote{\textrm{ForneyLab} is available at \url{https://github.com/biaslab/ForneyLab.jl}.} version 0.11.3 \cite{cox_factor_2019}.
+Optimization of the (C)BFE by message passing is performed with \textrm{ForneyLab}\footnote{\textrm{ForneyLab} is available at \url{https://github.com/biaslab/ForneyLab.jl}.}\footnote{Simulation source code is available at \url{https://biaslab.github.io/materials/epistemic_search.zip}.} version 0.11.4 \cite{cox_factor_2019}.
 Free energies for planning, for three different agents and T-maze scenarios, are plotted in Fig.~\ref{fig:maze_results}.
 The distinct agents optimize the CBFE, BFE and EFE, respectively.
 We summarize the most important observations below.

 The first column of diagrams in Fig.~\ref{fig:maze_results} shows the results for the CBFE agent, for varying scenarios. \begin{itemize} \item The first scenario for the CBFE agent (upper left diagram) imposes a likely reward ($\alpha=0.9$) and positive reward utility ($c=2$).
 In this scenario, the CBFE agent prefers the informative policies (4,2) and (4,3), where the agent seeks the cue in the first move and the reward in the second move.
 An epistemic (information seeking) agent would prefer these policies in this scenario. \item In the upper left diagram, note the lack of preference between position 2 and 3 in the second move.
 Because the policy is not yet executed (moves are only planned), the true reward location remains unknown.
 Therefore, both of these informative policies are on equal footing. \end{itemize}